 April is a perfect time of year with average temperatures between 75-80 degrees.
-The feast is held on the beautiful church and grounds of Saint Mark The Evangelist Catholic Church on Hwy.
+The Festival is held on the beautiful Church grounds of Saint Mark The Evangelist Catholic Church on Hwy.
 119, just east of Hwy.
 280. This is the Brook Highland neighborhood adjacent to Greystone.

-- To help educate and further understanding of the Catholic Faith
+To help educate and further the understanding of the Catholic Faith

-Our patron saint, Mark the Evangelist, is celebrated on his feast day, April 25.
-For this reason, our feast, which honors our patron saint, is typically held on the first Saturday following April 25.
+The Feast of our Patron, Saint Mark the Evangelist, is celebrated April 25.
+For this reason, our Feast, which honors our Patron, is typically held on the first Saturday following April 25.

-Our parish has a long history dating back to some of the original Italian immigrants to the Birmingham area.
+Our Parish has a long history dating back to some of the original Italian immigrants to the Birmingham area.
 The first Saint Mark Catholic Church was built in 1905 in East Thomas near the Ensley area.
-Reverend John B. Canepa was the first pastor.
+Reverend John B. Canapa was the first Pastor.
 The founding parishioners were Italian immigrants, many who labored in steel mills, stoked furnaces, and mined coal and ore.
 Some were small farmers or merchants who sold produce and groceries along the city streets.

 As parishioners moved away from the area, the congregation declined, and Saint Mark was closed in 1997.
 The original building still remains and can be seen at 1010 16th Avenue West in East Thomas.
 Upon the closing of Saint Mark, the remaining parishioners were promised that a new Saint Mark would be built in Birmingham.
 Much of the interior was removed with plans to install it in the future church.

-The location of the new Saint Mark the Evangelist Catholic Church was announced as south and east of Birmingham.
-May 23, 1999, on the Feast of Pentecost, Bishop David Foley with con-celebrant Fathers Patrick Murphy, Brian Egan and Crescenzio DeFazio, celebrated the first Mass in Greystone Elementary School with the members of this newly formed church.
-Father Patrick Murphy was appointed as first pastor.
+Because of the growth in North Shelby County, the decision was made to establish the new Saint Mark the Evangelist Catholic Church in that area, with Father Patrick Murphy as the first Pastor.
+On the Feast of Pentecost, May 23, 1999, Bishop David Foley with con-celebrants Fathers Patrick Murphy, Brian Egan and Crescendo DeFazio, celebrated the first Mass in Greystone Elementary School with the members of this newly formed church.

 Father Murphy organized a building committee to begin to consolidate design concepts for the new structure.
 The church was to be built in the form of a cross, known in architectural language as “cruciform.”
 The ceiling of the structure is 57 feet high, and the bell tower reaches 105 feet.
 It was designed to seat 1020 worshipers.

-In July 2006, Father Joseph Culotta was appointed pastor of Saint Mark the Evangelist Parish and still serves today.
-On July 1, 2011, Sister Theresa (Terry) Bretthauer, a Missionary Servants of the Most Blessed Trinity/ Trinitarian Sister, joined Saint Mark as Pastoral Associate.
+In July 2006, Father Joseph Culotta was appointed Pastor of Saint Mark the Evangelist Parish and still serves today.
+On July 1, 2011, Sister Theresa (Terry) Bretthauer, a Missionary Servants of the Most Blessed Trinity Sister, joined Saint Mark as Pastoral Associate.